Applications due March 1

 Pew recognizes the importance of diversity, equity and inclusion in scientific progress and innovation and seeks applicants from all backgrounds.
 Pew encourages applications from candidates who are diverse in terms of gender, minority status and biomedical research field.

-For examples of Pew Scholar projects, a directory of past scholars can be found here, including previous Vanderbilt awardees (John Karijolich, ’18; Lauren Parker Jackson, ’16; Ethan Lee, ’04; and David Cortez, ’03).
+For examples of Pew scholar projects, a directory of past scholars can be found here, including previous Vanderbilt awardees (Mariana Byndloss, ’22; William Wan, ’22; John Karijolich, ’18; Lauren Parker Jackson, ’16; Ethan Lee, ’04; and David Cortez, ’03).

 This program is distinct from the Pew-Stewart Scholars Program, but candidates may apply to both internal competitions.

-- Must have a doctorate in biomedical sciences, medicine or a related field.
+- Must have a doctorate in biomedical sciences, medicine or a related field including engineering or the physical sciences.

 - As of Sept.
-8, 2022, must hold full-time appointments at the rank of assistant professor.
+7, 2023, must run an independent lab and hold a full-time appointment at the rank of assistant professor.
 (Appointments such as research assistant professor, adjunct assistant professor, assistant professor research track, visiting professor or instructor are not eligible.
 Associate professors are not eligible.)

 - Time spent in clinical internships, residencies, in work toward board certification or on parental leave does not count as part of this four-year limit.
 Candidates who took parental leave should indicate this in their internal application.